Don-Stevenson/rose-rocket-challenge/README.md

 - handled click and drag tasks in the calendar that auto updates the task times

 ### Bugs
-- Bowser may require a resize before the calendar renders the individual tasks
+- Bowser may require a resize before the react calendar timeline renders the individual tasks - works fine on Mac's, not so well on linux systems
 - react calender seems extra finicky with scolling and resizing, would have liked to have solved that

 ### Rose Rocket Front End Looks like